Francommit/win10_emulation_station/README.md

 - Powershell commands may fail, ensure your Powershell session is in Admin mode.
 - If Powershell complains about syntax you're probably somehow running a Powershell version lower than 5.
 Run 'choco install powershell -y' to update.
 - If you are using Xbox controllers and having trouble setting the guide button as hotkey, locate the file (%UserProfile%\\.emulationstation\es_input.cfg and change the line for hotkeyenable to ```<input id="5" name="hotkeyenable" type="button" value="10" />```
+- Emulation Station does not work well on multiple monitors setup.
+Just one monitor recommended

 Special Thanks